 Much like Starday Records, whose slogan was "Preserving Our Nation's Musical Heritage," so too is Nate Gibson.
-Nate has spent the majority of his life researching and writing about mid-century American roots music and during that time he has continued to tour, record, and write his own original music.
-Whether playing frantic rockabilly, traditional country, honky-tonk, western swing, bluegrass, southern gospel music, or any other genre under the mighty "Americana" umbrella, Nate's music is sure to put a smile on your face and rhythm in your step.
+Nate has spent the majority of his life researching and writing about American roots music and during that time he has continued to tour, record, and write his own original music.
+Whether playing frantic rockabilly, traditional country, honky-tonk, western swing, bluegrass, or any other genre under the mighty "Americana" umbrella, Nate's music is sure to put a smile on your face and rhythm in your step.